mozilla/properties-to-ftl/README.md

 which are then parsed in turn.
 XHTML may include `<stringbundle>` elements which are detected (and their source `.properties` also parsed), and properties files may include `FTL path` references, which are also parsed.
-All of those files are then modified in-place.
+All of those files are then modified in-place once the migration config has been reviewed and the CLI command is run again.

 When targeting a `.properties` file, all of its strings are migrated to Fluent.
 In this use, JS and XHTML files are not parsed or migrated, and the placeholder variables are forced to use `var#` names.
+These should be individually fixed in the mogration config; they will have `# FIXME` comments.

-## Your Attention is Required
+### Your Attention is Required

 Because so many things change, it's unlikely that the script will catch everything.
 Where possible, a comment `/* L10N-FIXME */` is injected
-immediately after points in the source that require human attention.
+immediately after points in the JS source that require human attention.

 You will also need to manually make any necessary updates to `jar.mn` manifest files if a `.properties` file is removed.
+Migration config files should not be added to the soruce repository;
+they may be safely removed at the end of the migration.